Platform Usage Contract

 2.2. contravenes any reasonable action, measure or instruction of PRISMA under the PUC.

-3. In case of severe breaches, and after informing the concerned engaged customers, PRISMA is entitled to immediately deactivate the respective User.
-Severe breaches are constituted inter alia by attacking the Platform or manipulating transactions, or by executing any transaction in Financial Instruments.
+3. In case of severe breaches, and after informing the concerned engaged System Operators, PRISMA is entitled to immediately deactivate the respective User.
+Severe

 4. PRISMA shall accept a new registration of a deactivated User if the Customer proves the establishment of internal procedures to ensure compliance of this User with the PUC.